introgreek/introgreek.github.io/docs/03-homework/homework.md

 ## Homework 9 (Due M 2/12)

 Use the Weeks 1 through 4 Vocabulary lists and paradigm charts to render each English sentence into Greek.
-Accents do not matter.
+Make sure to include rough breathings and iota subscripts; all other accents are optional.

 1. The child saw both the money and the sea.
 2. The student wrote his opinion, but it was hidden.